Updated September 30, 2023

 Features of Python Open Source Language

-- Interpreted: Python is processed at runtime by the interpreter.
+- Interpreted: The interpreter processes Python code at runtime.
 No need to compile the program before executing it.

-- Interactive: Python can run in an interactive mode, i.e., the program can be written in a command line shell that gives immediate output for each statement.
+- Interactive: Python can run in interactive mode, where you write code in a command line shell that provides immediate output for each statement.

 - Cross-platform Language: Python works on different platforms like Windows, Linux, Mac, etc.